Powering Synthetic Biology Projects with iGEM

-Oxford iGEM: Developing a “Super Probiotic” to Target C. difficile Infection
+Oxford iGEM: Developing a “Super Probiotic” to Target Clostridium difficile Infection

 Track: Therapeutics • Wiki: Oxford iGEM — ProQuorum • Nominee for Best Undergraduate Therapeutics Project, Gold Medal

 The 9-person undergraduate iGEM team from University of Oxford took on Clostridium difficile infection, one of the most prevalent hospital-acquired infections in the developed world.
-The team’s project focused on engineering a “super probiotic” that could target C. difficile during an infection, which predominantly affects patients over 65 and often arises after a course of antibiotics.
-Their super probiotic, called ProQuorum, would be a dynamic Lactobacillus reuteri chassis that could both detect and selectively kill C. difficile in the human gut.
-With some creative biological engineering, L. reuteri would detect a quorum signaling molecule produced by C. difficile and would respond by inducing the expression of a phage-derived endolysin.
-The team suspected that this endolysin could specifically target and cause lysis of C. difficile, while leaving other gut bacterial species untouched.
+The team’s synthetic biology project focused on engineering a “super probiotic” that could target Clostridium difficile during an infection, which predominantly affects patients over 65 and often arises after a course of antibiotics.
+Their super probiotic, called ProQuorum, would be a dynamic Lactobacillus reuteri chassis that could both detect and selectively kill Clostridium difficile in the human gut.
+With some creative biological engineering, Lactobacillus reuteri would detect a quorum signaling molecule produced by Clostridium difficile and would respond by inducing the expression of a phage-derived endolysin.
+The team suspected that this endolysin could specifically target and cause lysis of Clostridium difficile, while leaving other gut bacterial species untouched.
 Over the 2019 competition season, the team ultimately demonstrated a proof of concept.
 In recognition of their work, they were nominated for the Best Undergraduate Therapeutics Project at the Giant Jamboree.

 “With Benchling, we learned that we can easily collaborate, and we can have all of our protocols in the same spot.
 Because everything’s on the cloud, we don’t have to be constantly sharing files amongst ourselves.
 And that’s really the reason why we kept using Benchling — because we can have everything constantly updated in real-time.” – David Schramm, Oxford iGEM